pyeventsourcing/eventsourcing/docs/topics/application.rst

-implement a transcoding such as the ``DateAsISO`` class defined below, and extend the :func:`~eventsourcing.application.Application.register_transcodings` method by calling both the application's ``super()`` method with the given ``transcoder`` argument, and then the transcoder's :func:`~eventsourcing.persistence.Transcoder.register` method once for each of your custom transcodings.
+implement a transcoding such as the ``DateAsISO`` class defined below, and extend the :func:`~eventsourcing.application.Application.register_transcodings` method by calling both the application's ``super()`` method with the given ``transcoder`` argument, and then the transcoder's :func:`~eventsourcing.persistence.JSONTranscoder.register` method once for each of your custom transcodings.

 .. code:: python